google/santa/Docs/details/santad.md

 ##### A note on performance

 On an idling machine santad, and really all of the components of Santa, consumes virtually no CPU and a minimal amount of memory (5-50MB).
-When lots of processes `exec()` at the same time, the CPU and memory usage can spike.
-All of the `exec()` decisions are made on a high priority threads to ensure decisions are posted back to the kernel as soon as possible.
+When lots of processes `execve()` at the same time, the CPU and memory usage can spike.
+All of the `execve()` decisions are made on a high priority threads to ensure decisions are posted back to the kernel as soon as possible.
 There is a watchdog thread that will log warnings when there is sustained high CPU (>20%) and memory (>250MB) usage by santad.

 ##### On Launch